lisiyao21/Duolando/README.md

     python utils/metrics.py

-To fasten the computation, comment Line 184 of utils/metrics_new.py after computed the ground-truth feature once.
-To test another folder, change Line 182 to your destination,
+To fasten the computation, comment the code "calc_and_save_feats(gt_root)" of line 215 in utils/metrics.py after computed the ground-truth feature once.
+To test another folder, change Line 311 to your destination.

 b.
 Interactive metrics